 MENU SELECTION DESCRIPTION EXT TRAFFIC ENABLED When enabled, provides smoother communication with a PLC.
 SLAVE ADDRESSES Displays the Modbus addresses of all connected sensors.
 CHANGE ADDRESS Allows you to change the address of a connected sensor.
 Ensure only one sensor is connected when running this option.
 START BUS SEARCH Searches the bus for all connected sensors (up to 10).
 BAUD SETTINGS The default baud rate is 19,200.
-Baud rate can be configured in this menu.
+115K baud rate can be selected from this menu.